autoprint-io/bubble/tabla-manual.md

 + USER MANUAL
   - Getting started  >
-    - Account & Billing
-    - Official Bubble Certification
-    - Building Plugins
+    - What is Bubble?
-    - Building Templates
+    - Building your first app
-    - Application and data ownership
+    - Creating and managing apps
-    - Bug reports
+    - The Bubble editor
   - Design  >
     - Elements
     - Styling